What are the other Names for this Condition? (Also known as/Synonyms)

 - Transient populations: People moving from one place to another and not settling down in one place (such as refugees) are susceptible to Pediculosis

-- Girls, and in general the female gender are at high risk for head lice
+- Girls, and in general the female gender are at higher risk for head lice

-- The infection is more common during the summer, warmer months
+- The infestation is more common during summers (warmer months)

 It is important to note that having a risk factor does not mean that one will get the condition.
 A risk factor increases ones chances of getting a condition compared to an individual without the risk factors.
 Some risk factors are more important than others.